 The beam background from the muon's decay has also consequences on both machine and detector design.

 An ambitious research and development program is needed to assess the feasibility of a muon collider in the tens of TeV range~\cite{Delahaye:2019omf, Bartosik:2020xwr}.
 Therefore it will be important to study the physics potential of smaller-scale machines in the sub-TeV range that may be built along the way as technology demonstrators.
-In this respect, a sub-TeV muon collider becomes the ideal machine not only to measure with starking precision by resonant production the main decays of the $U(1)'_{\mu}$ $Z'$ into muon pairs or into invisible particles (muonic neutrinos or DM), but moreover, it may be even be possible to probe the triple gauge couplings stemming from the mixed anomalies.
-In the following, we focus on this last task and show that indeed this could be achievable by resonantly producing the $Z'$ at a future muon collider.
+In this respect, a sub-TeV muon collider becomes the ideal machine not only to measure with starking precision by resonant production the main decays of the $U(1)'_{\mu}$ $Z'$ into muon pairs or into invisible particles (muonic neutrinos or DM), but moreover, it may even be possible to probe the triple gauge couplings stemming from the mixed anomalies.